oysmal/langchain-workshop/README.md

 as the correct version of Python and a corresponding `venv`.
 (It does this declaratively by being built on the Nix package manager, which is very cool!)

+For windows users:
+- You must use Ubuntu Shell, not WSL.
+This can be installed via the Microsoft Store.
+- When you run pip install, you must use `DISPLAY= pip install -r requirements.txt`.

 1. Install Devbox (either):

    - (a). see [this official link](https://www.jetify.com/docs/devbox/installing_devbox)